MarkBabich/hub88-test-task/README.md

 ## Features

-- **User Balance Check**: Returns the user's balance and creates a new user with an initial balance of 1000.00 EUR if they do not exist.
+- **User Balance Check**: Returns the user's balance and creates a new user with an initial balance of 1000 (100000000 in int representation) EUR if they do not exist.
 - **Betting**: Deducts a specified amount from the user's balance after validating the request.
 - **Winning**: Increases the user's balance based on winnings while ensuring the bet transaction is valid and not closed.
 - **Idempotency**: Ensures that transactions can be processed multiple times without unintended side effects.
 - Corresponding errors are sent when the API is used incorrectly
-- All monetary values are stored in the Decimal type, which ensures precision up to 2 decimal places.
+- All monetary values are stored in the int type, but multiplied by 100000 which ensures precision up to cents.

 ## Installation and testing